Video Content Marketing: Strategy and Examples

 6. Social videos to maximize engagement

 This type of content is all about creativity.
-Tuning in to trends and popular formats on platforms such as TikTok and Instagram, use social videos to inspire your followers or make them laugh.
-Why not use entertainment to teach your audience about a new feature?
+Tuning in to trends and popular formats on social media such as TikTok and Instagram, use social videos to inspire your followers or make them laugh.
+Why not use entertainment to teach your audience about a new feature ?

 7. Animated videos to illustrate pain points